memarino92/WebStore/README.md

 # WebStore

 WebStore is a full-stack ecommerce application powering the business of a fictional bookstore.
-Its main purposes are to demonstrate my ability as a software engineer and to familiarize myself with the technologies that my employer uses.
+Its main purpose is to familiarize myself with an unfimiliar technology stack (Angular, ASP.NET, IdentityServer).

 ## Main Technologies